Caroline Street (Key West): History and culture

 Currently, Caroline never reaches water at either ends.
 The 1829 map, however, shows it accessing the Gulf of Mexico at both termini.
 Whereas the road now starts at Whitehead, it once continued past both Whitehead and Front to the shore.
 This is confirmed by a map of the island from the early 1900s, which depicts Caroline abutting a breakwater at its southwestern end.
 Eventually, the street was excluded from the lot of the Truman Annex, and disconnected from the water at its northeastern terminus by the construction of the former City Electric Power Plant on new land.

 Since 1996, the upper Caroline Street corridor and Key West Bight have been part of ongoing improvement efforts spearheaded by the City of Key West and funded by a special property tax system.
 At the beginning of the project, the area, once dominated by commercial fishing, had been falling into disarray as its practical future became uncertain.
 The dynamics of the project changed throughout its course; in early 2011, the city approved spending for specific updates to infrastructure along the corridor, including improved lighting and signs, a more extensive sidewalk system, and versatility with regard to bicycle and pedestrian traffic.
 As recently as February 2012, additional requests for improvements were lodged with $720,000 available for the project.

 In popular culture

-Early in his career, Jimmy Buffett co-wrote "Woman Goin' Crazy on Caroline Street" with and Steve Goodman.
+Early in his career, Jimmy Buffett co-wrote "Woman Goin' Crazy on Caroline Street" with Steve Goodman.
 Buffett released the song on his 1976 album, Havana Daydreamin'.